Hack-Diversity/template-react-express-monorepo/README.md

 ### Development Workflow

 - Open at least 2 terminal windows/tabs, all of which starting from the root directory of this project (i.e. `~/your/local/path/to/template-react-express-monorepo`).
-  - If you use vscode, you can go to Terminal tab and click on `New Terminal` to open a new terminal window in the footer of the vscode window.
+  - If you use vs code, you can go to Terminal tab and click on `New Terminal` to open a new terminal window in the footer of the vscode window.
   - You can organize your terminal windows by draging and dropping them around. e.g., you can drag the first terminal window to the right of the second terminal window.
+It is also possible to have multiple terminal windows open at the same time for other editors such as Sublime Text (look [here](https://forum.sublimetext.com/t/terminal-in-sublime-not-as-new-tab/37866/2) for more info).
 - In the root directory of the project, run `yarn install` to install all the dependencies.
 - In one of those windows/tabs, navigate to the `client` directory and run `yarn start`.
 It can be two separate commands or one command joined by `&&`.